baudren/montepython_public/sphinx-documentation/getting_started.rst

 that is not a |CLASS|  parameter, but can be mapped to one or several |CLASS| parameters (e.g. you may wish to use in your chains :math:`\log(10^{10}A_s)` instead of :math:`A_s`).
+There is a function, in the module :mod:`data`, that you can edit to define such
+mappings: it is called  :func:`update_cosmo_arguments
-There is a function, located in :code:`code/data.py`, that you can edit to define such mappings.
-It is called  :code:`update_cosmo_arguments`.
-Before calling \CLASS, this function will simply substitute in the list of arguments your customized parameters by some |CLASS| parameters.
+<data.data.update_cosmo_arguments>`.
+Before calling \CLASS, this
+function will simply substitute in the list of arguments your customized parameters by some |CLASS| parameters.
 Several exemple of such mappings are already implemented, allowing you for instance to use :code:`'Omega_Lambda'`, :code:`'ln10^{10}A_s'` or :code:`'exp_m_2_tau_As'` in your chains.
 Looking at these examples, the user can easily write new ones even without knowing python.